MicrosoftDocs/SCCMdocs/sccm/sum/deploy-use/third-party-software-updates.md

 ## Additional requirements when the SUP is remote from the top-level site server

-1. SSL must be enabled on the SUP when it's remote.
+1. SSL must be enabled on the SUP when it's remote using either a self-signed certificate or one from a certificate authority.
     - [Configure SSL on WSUS](https://docs.microsoft.com/windows-server/administration/windows-server-update-services/deploy/2-configure-wsus#bkmk_2.5.ConfigSSL)
         - When you configure SSL on WSUS, note some of the web services and the virtual directories are always HTTP and not HTTPS.
         - Configuration Manager downloads third-party content for software update packages from your WSUS content directory over HTTP.